-The PM awards are judged by 3 different groups according to entry category:
+The PM awards are judged by 3 different groups according to the entry category:

 Creative Directors judge craft award categories looking for impact, creativity and innovation.
 They are not assessing effectiveness but looking at the merits of the ‘craft’ of the work.